 Do I need a visa to visit museums in Europe?

 Most European museums do not require a visa for visitors from other European Union countries.
 However, some of the larger and more famous museums, such as the Louvre in Paris or the British Museum in London, may require that you have a valid passport and Entry Visa.
-For more information, please consult the website of the museum you wish to visit.
+For more information, please consult the museum website you wish to visit.

 What is the best way to get around Europe to visit the most famous museums?

-There are many different ways to get around Europe, depending on your budget and preferences.
+Depending on your budget and preferences, there are many different ways to get around Europe.
 You can fly between cities, take ferries, ride the Eurostar train, or drive.
 However, we recommend combining all methods to make the most of your time in Europe.

 - Best Museums in Prague, Chezia